ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **SHIP, SHOW, ASK![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.123.png)**

- e common wisdom is that every code change should be reviewed by
+The common wisdom is that every code change should be reviewed by

 two people before being shipped to customers.
 As with everything, there are tradeoffs.
 Manual code review is not free, nor is it a guarantee of soft - ware quality.
 Given that manual code review comes at a cost, it's worth thinking about when that cost provides the highest return and using code review as a tool for the highest-ROI scenarios. is general idea was pop - ularized by a 2021 blog post by Rouan Wilsenach titled Ship/Show/Ask (ctohb.com/ssa).